 There are literally thousands of cenotes in Yucatan.
 Cenotes are underwater sinkholes formed when limestone caves collapse, revealing these underground pools.

-The Mayans thought they were sacred – that they were portals to communicate with the gods of the underworld.
-Which means that in the more sacred cenotes, human sacrificial remains have been found (the Mayans were hardcore about their gods that way).
-Regardless – Jack and I thought exploring these cenotes were a blast.
+The Mayans thought cenotes or “xenotes” were sacred, that they were portals to communicate with the gods of the underworld.
+This means that in the more sacred cenotes, human sacrificial remains have been found (the Mayans were hardcore about their gods that way).
+Jack and I thought exploring these cenotes were a blast.
 I’m just glad we didn’t see any human remains at the bottom.

-Some of the cenotes have become part of the all-inclusive amusement parks that charge up to $100 for admission *gulp*.
-Among these, we considered seeing Rio Secreto – having heard a lot of good things about it.
-But they don’t allow cameras inside and they want you to buy the photos they take for $25 a pop.
+Some of the cenotes in Yucatan have become part of the all-inclusive amusement parks that charge up to $100 for admission *gulp*.
+Among these, we considered seeing Rio Secreto having heard a lot of good things about it.
+But they don’t allow cameras inside and they want you to buy the photos they take for $25 a pop (thats $25 per photo).
 That’s just not really nice.

 Chaak Tun Cenote – Playa del Carmen

-I’ve written more extensively about Chaak Tun cenote here – this is by far our favorite cenote we’ve visited in Yucatan.
+I’ve written more extensively about Chaak Tun cenote here – Chaak Tun is by far our favorite cenote we’ve visited in Yucatan.
 It has many rooms to explore, impressive stalactites, and almost no crowd.

 The beautiful Chaak Tun caves are kept in semi darkness and the shadows played havoc to our imagination.
 One time we thought we saw a water snake (and I thought my heart was going to jump out of my chest) only to find out it was a piece of rope instead.